Transforming a landmark cultural precinct

 New art spaces include a column-free gallery, a gallery for time-based art, and adaptive re-use of a decommissioned Second World War naval fuel bunker, now known as the Tank, a 2200-square-metre space that is one of Australia’s most unique art destinations.

-The project features a new entry plaza; dynamic galleries; art dedicated studios for education and community programs; roof terraces and landscaping; retail; food and beverage facilities; in addition to the public art garden.
-One of the disused tanks will be repurposed into a unique art space and the other will be converted into back-of-house facilities and a state-of-the-art loading dock to service the new building.
+The project features a new entry plaza; dynamic galleries; dedicated studios for art education and community programs; roof terraces and landscaping; retail; food and beverage facilities; in addition to the public art garden.
+One of the disused tanks is repurposed into a unique art space and the other is converted into back-of-house facilities and a state-of-the-art loading dock to service the new building.

-The Gallery has set a new sustainability standard by becoming the first art museum in Australia to achieve the highest environmental standard for design.
-The Sydney Modern Project has been awarded a 6-Star Green Star design rating from the Green Building Council of Australia.
+The Art Gallery has set a new sustainability standard by becoming the first art museum in Australia to achieve the highest environmental standard for design.
+The Sydney Modern Project has been awarded a 6-Star Green Star design rating from the Green Building Council of Australia (GBCA).
 This rating exceeds the Gallery’s original 5-star goal and sets a new standard for art museums globally.